Stig Larsson (author)

-Stig Håkan Larsson is a Swedish writer of novels, dramas, poetry, political essays and short stories, film writer, director and actor.
+Stig Håkan Larsson (born July 20, 1955) is a Swedish writer of novels, dramas, poetry, political essays and short stories, film writer, director and actor.

 Biography

-Larsson was born on 20 July 1955, in Skellefteå, Västerbottens län.
+Larsson was born on 20 July 1955, in Skellefteå, Västerbotten County.
 He grew up in Umeå and currently lives in Stockholm.

-In the late 1970, his namesake and friend, Stieg Larsson, ne Stig, the well-known author of the Millennium series, changed slightly the spelling of his first name to avoid confusion with Stig, by then a well-known writer.
+In the late 1970s, his namesake and friend, Stieg Larsson, born Stig, the well-known author of the Millennium series, changed slightly the spelling of his first name to avoid confusion with Stig, by then a well-known writer.

-Larsson was a member of the Kris editorial staff.
+Larsson was the founder and a member of the Kris editorial staff.